AlexAltea/capstone.js/README.md

 Port of the [Capstone](https://github.com/aquynh/capstone) disassembler framework for JavaScript.
 Powered by [Emscripten](https://github.com/kripken/emscripten).

+**Note:** _Capstone _ is a lightweight multi-architecture disassembly framework originally developed by Nguyen Anh Quynh and released under BSD license.
+More information about contributors and license terms can be found in the files `CREDITS.TXT` and `LICENSE.TXT` of the *capstone* submodule in this repository.

 ### Deploy
 To build the Capstone.js framework, clone the *master* branch of this repository, and do the following: